AkhshanAchu/AkhshanAchu/README.md

-#  ("Hello, There! 👋") I'm a passionate AI/ML Engineer, debugging life
+#  ("Hello, There! 👋") I'm a Human, debugging life

 ## About Me
-I'm an AI enthusiast with a strong focus on **Computer Vision** and **Deep Learning**.
+I'm an enthusiast with a strong focus on **Computer Vision** and **Deep Learning**.
 I love building intelligent systems that solve real-world problems and make life easier!
 Currently pursuing my journey in Artificial Intelligence and Data Science.

 ##  What I'm passionate about
 -  **Deep Learning & Neural Networks** - Building smart systems that learn and adapt